 I love using profile shelves because their brackets are unobtrusive and the shelf appears to float on the wall, which is just coolness.

 By raising the spice racks up off of the counter and onto shelves, the light switch down below was now easy to access.
-The shelves also gave her a little room for the garlic keeper and other things on the ends of the shelves, getting even more items off of the counter.
+The shelves also gave her a little room for other small things on the ends of the shelves, getting even more items off of the counter.

 You Only Need to Reach The Bottom of a Tall Bottle